zbchristian/OVMS-Lilygo-based-Module/Readme.md

 Limitations
 -----------
 - Only 4MB Flash does no allow Over-the-Air updates of the firmware.
+So, each change requires access via the USB-C port
 - Only two CAN busses limits the application to certain cars
 - No GPIO extender
 - No SD-Card support